 [edit]Cheese

-Erice and its surrounding highlands are known for traditional sheep and goat cheeses made by small-scale producers.
-One of the most distinctive is Ericino, a P.A.T.-recognised mixed-milk cheese made from cow’s and sheep’s milk, typically aged and eaten with bread or in rustic dishes.
-Other local cheeses include tuma, a soft, unsalted sheep’s milk cheese eaten fresh, and ricotta infornata (baked ricotta), with a golden crust and creamy centre.
-These cheeses are often sold at village markets, festivals, or directly from mountain farms and agriturismi.
+[edit]Erice and the surrounding uplands are known for traditional sheep and goat cheeses made by small-scale producers.
+Ericino is a mixed-milk cheese made from cow’s and sheep’s milk, typically aged and served with bread or in rustic dishes.
+Other local varieties include tuma, a soft, unsalted sheep’s milk cheese eaten fresh, and ricotta infornata (baked ricotta), with a firm golden crust and soft interior.
+These cheeses are often sold at village markets, festivals, or directly from farms and agriturismi.

 Olives and olive oil

-Several farms in the Erice municipal area produce olives and extra virgin olive oil using traditional methods.
-The most prominent local cultivars include Nocellara del Belice, known for its dual-purpose use as both a table olive and oil producer, and Biancolilla, which yields a light, aromatic oil.
+[edit]Several farms in the Erice area produce olives and extra virgin olive oil using traditional methods.
+Local cultivars include Nocellara del Belice — used both for oil and table olives — and Biancolilla, known for its light, aromatic oil.
+Some estates sell oil directly or through the Western Sicily Wine Region.

 Restaurants